Up to 60% off sofas & mattresses — limited‑time deals.

 How are the edges?

-Usable, but not a strength; long edge sitting feels less stable than many hybrid designs.
+Usable, but not a standout.
+Long edge sitting feels less stable than it does on many hybrids.

 Previous post